su6o/Strong-Password-Checker/README.md

 # Strong-Password-Checker
-Using this project, you can check whether your chosen password is strong enough.
+Using this Password Checker Tool, you can check whether your password is strong enough or not.

 # Requirements